IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 ```

 ### Join channel
+Great so you created a channel.
+The next task is to join it.
 Pass the genesis block - `mychannel.block` - to the ordering service and join the peers to your channel:
 ```bash
 node test/integration/e2e/join-channel.js
 ```

 ### See the logs
+Viewing the logs of docker containers is helpful to troubleshoot issues.
+While there is nothing important to see yet, it is a useful command to know.
 Open another terminal and view your peer or orderer logs:
 ```bash
 sudo docker logs -f peer0
 # control + c will exit the process